delapuente/remapjs/README.md

 });
 ```

-And you want to load your mocks and inject when loading `ChatWidget` so, in your spec file you do:
+And you want `ChatWidget` to use mocked object instead of the actual modules, so in your spec file you do:

 ```js
 // ChatWidget.spec.js